csaid/csaid.github.io/_posts/2023-06-19-the-air-quality-index-doesnt-make-any-sense.md

 The second thing to know about AQI is that it aggregates levels from different pollutants in an unusual way.
 There are separate AQIs for PM<sub>2.5</sub> (small particles), PM<sub>10</sub> (coarse particles), Ozone, CO, SO<sub>2</sub>, and NO<sub>2</sub>.
 The overall AQI is just the maximum of the pollutant-specific AQIs.
 So when you hear that overall AQI is 140, you won’t know _which_ of the pollutants was the cause.
 I’ll focus on the PM<sub>2.5</sub> version here.

 The third thing to know about AQI is that the relationship between AQI and PM<sub>2.5</sub> is a fascinating case study in how decisions are made at federal agencies.
-This is the focus on this blog post.
+This is the focus of this blog post.

 Based on the [AQI calculation rules](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf), the relationship between PM<sub>2.5</sub> and AQI looks like this.